Fact sheet - Gifting of assets

 Where it has been identified that gifting has occurred, and the amount would have taken you over the threshold for allocating a property, you will incur a six-month suspension to your application for a social housing property.
 This aims to address the inequality created from the gifting of assets.

-At the end of the suspension period, if Centrelink are still reducing your income, you will have your income deemed to what it should have been if you hadn’t gifted assets for the purposes of rent setting.
+At the end of the suspension period, if Centrelink is still reducing your income, you will have your income deemed to what it should have been if you hadn’t gifted assets for the purposes of rent setting.

 Discretion